JobService/job-service/docs/index.md

 features:
     title: About Job Service
-    subtitle: The Job Service is a RESTful web service that makes it easy for you to use and receive feedback from Worker Framework miscroservices (workers).
+    subtitle: The Job Service is a RESTful web service that makes it easy for you to use and receive feedback from Worker Framework microservices (workers).
     feature_list:
         - icon: hpe-user-worker
           title: Worker Interaction